lab-cosmo/atomistic-cookbook/CONTRIBUTING.rst

     # build web pages for the examples that have been already run
     nox -e build_docs

 To visualize the generated cookbook open ``docs/build/html/index.html`` in a web browser.
 If there are dynamical elements that have to be loaded, it might be better to serve the website using a HTTP server, e.g. running

 .. code-block:: bash

    python -m http.server PORT_NUMBER

 from within the ``docs/build/html/`` folder.
+The website will be served on ``localhost:PORT_NUMBER``.

 Before committing your recipe, you should check that it complies with the coding style, which you can check automatically using